 Car Buying Tips For Women

-A car dealership can be an imposing place for women - But you won't be intimidated!
+A car dealership can be an imposing place - But you won't be intimidated!

 I've seen sites littered with "Top 10 New Car Buying Tips for Women."
 They all have the same useless advice with no real meat to it.
 We have the best free advice for women.
 Do you want to know our secret?
 Surprise!
 It's the same advice we give to men!
 That's right, you don't need separate car buying guides for women; every person who arrives here on CarBuyingTips.com is educated the exact same way with best in class information on buying cars.

 Women have advantages over men when buying a car